nuta/operating-system-in-1000-lines/website/en/11-page-table.md

 - `epc`, which indicates the location of the page fault exception, is `0x80200580`. `llvm-objdump` shows that it points to the instruction immediately after setting the `satp` register.
 This means that a page fault occurs right after enabling paging.

 - All subsequent page faults show the same value.
-The exceptions occured at `0x80200188`, points to the starting address of the exception handler.
+The exceptions occurred at `0x80200188`, points to the starting address of the exception handler.
 Because this log continues indefinitely, the exceptions (page fault) occurs when trying to execute the exception handler.

 - Looking at the `info registers` in QEMU monitor, `satp` is `0x80253000`.
 Calculating the physical address according to the specification: `(0x80253000 & 0x3fffff) * 4096 = 0x253000000`, which does not fit within a 32-bit address space.
 This indicates that an abnormal value has been set.